 Our 100% silk yarn is also sourced from historical China, and is then spun in the UK.

-We use professional acid dyes, mordanted with vinegar and heat, that are fully exhausted in the dye bath.
+I use professional acid dyes that are fully exhausted in the dye bath.
 This ensures that no color goes down the drain to harm the plumbing or environment.
-Some of our most delightful colorways start off by ‘mopping up’ leftover dye in the water, and then carry on following the muse to their final color conclusion.
-Our batches are small, usually 5-6 skeins, with each skein being akin to the others, but truly one-of-a-kind.
-For this reason we suggest that you purchase enough yarn to complete your project, as colorways are not currently repeated.
-We further suggest that you alternate skeins in a project in order to blend and nuance the different shades in each skein.
+My batches are small, usually 5-6 skeins, with each skein being akin to the others, but truly one-of-a-kind.
+For this reason I suggest that you purchase enough yarn to complete your project, as colorways are not currently repeated.
+I further suggest that you alternate skeins in a project in order to blend and nuance the different shades in each skein.
 Hand washing all fine luxury yarns is highly recommended for the longevity of each project.
+Lastly, although I have done my best to offer color accurate photos, please keep in mind that every monitor displays color differently.